 Tania Hillman, B.Com.
-CA
+CA, GAICD

 Tania is a chartered accountant with over 20 years of commercial experience.
-Starting her career within public practice before transitioning into commercial accounting, she has extensive experience in tax, international accounting standards, regulatory standards and financial markets.
-She is VP Finance at Go1, an established leader in online learning and education, and a member of the Chartered Accountants Australia and New Zealand Corporate Advisory Panel.
-A strong advocate of lifelong learning, Tania has been fortunate to work with organisations dedicated to helping others through education and is proud to support True.
+Starting her career within public practice before transitioning into commercial accounting, she has extensive experience in tax, international accounting standards, regulatory standards, financial markets and high growth companies.
+She is Chief Financial Officer at CarExpert, an online platform for car reviews, news and advice, whose vision is to become the most trusted expert in car ownership, enabling confident decisions.
+A graduate of the Australian Institute of Company Directors and previously a member of the Chartered Accountants Australia and New Zealand Corporate Advisory Panel, Tania is a strong advocate of lifelong learning, and has been fortunate to work with organisations dedicated to helping others through education and is proud to support True.

-Special responsibilities: Member - Audit & Finance Committee
+Special responsibilities: Chairperson - Audit and Finance Committee.